typepulse/scira/README.md

    - Click on the three dots next to the search engine you just added.
    - Select "Make default" from the dropdown menu.

-After completing these steps, you should be able to use Scira as your default search engine in Chrome.
+After completing these steps, you should be able to use SeekWise as your default search engine in Chrome.

 ### Local development